On 2nd try, Swedes elect 1st female prime minister Andersson

 Under the Swedish Constitution, prime ministers can be named and govern as long as a parliamentary majority — a minimum of 175 lawmakers — is not against them.

+Andersson who was finance minister before becoming prime minister, said she would present her government policies Tuesday when her Cabinet is named.
+However, she said she has she had three priorities — welfare, climate and combating violence.
+Sweden has seen a rise in organized crime activity in the past few years and several gang-related shootings have occurred in the three main cities, Stockholm, Goteborg and Malmo.

+Andersson repeated she would govern Sweden with the opposition’s budget which was was based on the government’s own proposal but of the 74 billion kronor ($8.2 billion) that the government wanted to spend on reforms, just over 20 billion kronor ($2.2 billion) will be redistributed next year.
+The approved budget aims at reducing taxes, increased salaries for police officers and more money to different sectors of Sweden’s judiciary system.

-In a speech to parliament, Center Party leader Annie Loof said a female prime minister “means a lot to many girls and women, to see this glass roof shattered.
+In a speech to parliament, Center Party leader Annie Loof said a female prime minister “means a lot to many girls and women, to see this glass ceiling shattered.
 I am proud that (the Center Party) is involved and makes this possible.”
-Her party abstain from voting for or against Andersson, paving the way for her election.
+Her party abstained from voting for or against Andersson, paving the way for her election.

 Andersson’s appointment as prime minister had marked a milestone for Sweden, viewed for decades as one of Europe’s most progressive countries when it comes to gender relations, but which had yet to have a woman in the top political post.